 What are common concerns about clinical trials?

-Another myth is that some patients receive placebos, or “sugar pills” in place of treatment.
-It’s critical to note that in cancer treatment clinical trials, placebos are never used in place of the best-known standard treatment.
+Another myth is that some patients receive placebos, or “sugar pills,” in place of treatment.
+It’s critical to note that in cancer treatment clinical trials, patients will always receive either the investigational drug or the best-known standard treatment.

 How can I find clinical trials?

-The Pancreatic Cancer Action Network’s (PanCAN) Patient Central maintains the most comprehensive and up-to-date database of pancreatic cancer clinical trials taking place throughout the United States.
+PanCAN Patient Services maintains the most comprehensive and up-to-date database of pancreatic cancer clinical trials taking place throughout the United States.

-Information about these clinical trials is available to the public free-of-charge in two ways: You can contact a Patient Central Associate who can perform personalized clinical trials searches based on each patient’s specific diagnosis including type and stage of pancreatic cancer, treatment history and geographical location.
+Information about these clinical trials is available to the public free-of-charge in two ways: You can contact PanCAN Patient Services for personalized clinical trials searches based on each patient’s specific diagnosis including type and stage of pancreatic cancer, treatment history and geographical location.
 Or you can use our Clinical Trial Finder.